 Pillar 2 in the CRD, or the Supervisory Review Process (SRP), covers two main processes: the Internal Capital Adequacy Assessment Process (ICAAP) and the Supervisory Review and Evaluation Process (SREP).
-The purpose of the ICAAP is for each institution to review the management, mitigation and measurement of material risk to assess the adequacy of internal capital and to determine an internal capital requirement reflecting the risk appetite of the institution.
-The purpose of the SREP is to ensure that institutions have adequate capital to support all the risk in their businesses and to encourage institutions to develop and use better risk management techniques in monitoring and measuring risk.
+The purpose of the ICAAP is for each institution to review the management, mitigation and measurement of material risks to assess the adequacy of internal capital and to determine an internal capital requirement reflecting the risk appetite of the institution.
+The purpose of the SREP is to ensure that institutions have adequate capital to support all the risks in their businesses and to encourage institutions to develop and use better risk management techniques in monitoring and measuring risks.

 In 2007, Nordea's tier 1 capital and capital base exceeded the regulatory minimum requirements outlined in the CRD.
-Considering the results of capital adequacy stress testing and capital forecasting, Nordea assesses that the buffers held for regulatory capital purposes are sufficient and that Nordea's internal capital targets of 6.5% for tier 1 capital and 9.0% for total capital are adequate given its current risk profile and capital position relative to Nordea's implementation timetable.
+Considering the results of capital adequacy stress testing, capital forecasting and growth expectations, Nordea's capital target is 6.5% for tier 1 capital.

 Nordea uses its internal capital models, Economic Capital, when considering internal capital requirements with and without market stress.
-As a number of pillar 2 risk types exist within Nordea's current Economic Capital framework; interest rate risk in the banking book, market risk in treasury's investment portfolios, risk in Nordea's internal defined benefit plans, real estate risk, concentration risk, counterparty risk and business risk.
-Nordea uses its existing internal capital measurements as the basis for any additional capital buffers, subject to the judgement of the aforementioned third parties.
-Nordea considers the results of its capital adequacy stress testing, along with Economic Capital and RWA forecasts, to determine its internal capital requirement and to ensure that the bank is adequately capitalised in stress scenarios reflecting Nordea's risk appetite.
+As a number of pillar 2 risks exist within Nordea's current Economic Capital framework - interest rate risk in the banking book, market risk in treasury's investment portfolios, risk in Nordea's internal defined benefit plans, real estate risk, concentration risk, counterparty risk and business risk - Nordea uses its existing internal capital measurements as the basis for any additional capital buffers, subject to the judgement of the aforementioned third parties.
+Nordea considers the results of its capital adequacy stress testing, along with EC and RWA forecasts, to determine its internal capital requirement and to ensure that the bank is adequately capitalised in stress scenarios reflecting Nordea's risk appetite.
 The impact of stress testing on Nordea's capital policy increases as additional parts of the portfolio begin to use IRB models and, thus, become more sensitive to customer credit ratings, collateral valuations and other capital parameters during changes in the economic cycle or periods of economic stress.

 Nordea's policy is to ensure that the capital base exceeds the internal capital requirement.
-Remaining buffers are expected to be reduced via dividends and/or share buy-backs as the regulatory requirement is reduced with the implementation of IRB models and removal of CRD transition rules and capital floors.
+Remaining buffers are expected to be reduced via dividends and/or share buy-backs as the regulatory requirement is reduced with the implementation IRB models for retail and corporate and banks.